cbor2

 requirePreferred?: boolean

-Reject integers and lengths that could have been encoded in a smaller encoding.
+Reject integers and additional-information lengths that could have been encoded in a smaller encoding.

 false